 When Esfahan was chosen as the capital in 1591 A.D. once more, it took about 6 years to relocate it from the previous capital of Qazvin.
-Meanwhile, a large number of architects and technical teams of tile workers, calligraphists, painters, etc, headed by Ostad Ali Akbar Esfahani as the elite of his age and a world-wide prominent engineer, commissioned to revitalize and prepare the city as a new capital.
+Meanwhile, a large number of architects and technical teams of tile workers, calligraphists, painters, etc, headed by Ostad Ali Akbar Esfahani the elite of his age and a worldwide prominent engineer, was commissioned to revitalize and prepare the city as a new capital.
 When Esfahan was chosen as the capital in 1591 A.D. once more, it took about 6 years to relocate it from the previous capital of Qazvin.
-Meanwhile, a large number of architects and technical teams of tile workers, calligraphists, painters, etc, headed by Ostad Ali Akbar Esfahani as the elite of his age and a world-wide prominent engineer, commissioned to revitalize and prepare the city as a new capital.
+Meanwhile, a large number of architects and technical teams of tile workers, calligraphists, painters, etc, headed by Ostad Ali Akbar Esfahani the elite of his age and a worldwide prominent engineer, was commissioned to revitalize and prepare the city as a new capital.

 Definitely, for the relocation, it was necessary to replace some new elements with previous ones and the relics, of the Seljuk era, (11th century) which widely concentrated at a large, old square, Maidan-e-Kohneh' with 5 hectares of the approximate area facing Mecca.
 In practice, the new 17th-century city planning, contrary to the previous one (5 centuries before) based on a wavy and cellular texture with many narrow covered public areas, followed revised urban planning founded on more spacious public areas with two different guide axes: the first was longitudinal axis of Naghsh-e Jahan' and the second, Chahar Bagh Boulevard axis.
 Although two opposite viewpoints between the old and new patterns were prevailing, the endeavor of the